Welcome to your Monthly Clairification Tip!

 — Advice visits: “I want your feedback, opinion, thoughts…”

-— “I’d love to hear your story” visits (great if you’d like to showcase them in a newsletter or as part of a blog post)
+— “I’d love to hear your story” visits (great not just to know more what floats your donor’s boat, but also if you’d like to showcase them in a newsletter or as part of a blog post)

 — Let your friends be our friends visits: “Can you help us with some strategies to find more folks like you to support our work?”

-Begin planning to adapt to the new Tax Law
+Begin adjusting your marketing strategies to adapt to the new Tax Law

 Good news: The sky is not falling.
 Tax benefits are icing on the philanthropy cake.
 Humans have given long before the existence of charitable deductions.
 Philanthropy helps people fulfill their higher purpose.
 People like helping, making a difference and doing the right thing.
 The primary reason people give is not to get a tax deduction.

 Bad news: If you’ve relied on language about tax deductions to inspire philanthropy, you must revise your strategy.
 This is just sound fundraising advice.
 Focus on impact, not money.
 Most passionate philanthropy stems from deeply held values.
 People who care deeply will do so regardless of the economy.
 They stick with you through thick and thin.
 Because… they believe.

 Bottom line: Focus on turning folks into believers.
 Anchor your appeals by telling people value-laden stories that inspire them to jump into the narrative and become the hero.
 Don’t lead with “last week to get a tax deduction!”

 Most donor heroes still want the cake, iced or not.
 Still… if you want to give donors an extra push, there are some big tax advantages left unchanged.So you can still be smart and helpful by reminding donors: